Geographical indication: Differences in philosophy

 However, there is some overlap, particularly with American products adopting a European way of viewing the matter.
 The most notable of these are crops: Vidalia onions, Florida oranges, and Idaho potatoes.
 In each of these cases, the state governments of Georgia, Florida, and Idaho registered trademarks, and then allowed their growers—or in the case of the Vidalia onion, only those in a certain, well-defined geographical area within the state—to use the term, while denying its use to others.
 The European conception is increasingly gaining acceptance in American viticulture; also, vintners in the various American Viticultural Areas are attempting to form well-developed and unique identities as New World wine gains acceptance in the wine community.
 Finally, the United States has a long tradition of placing relatively strict limitations on its native forms of whiskey; particularly notable are the requirements for labeling a product "straight whiskey" (which requires the whiskey to be produced in the United States in accordance with certain standards) and the requirement, enforced by federal law and several international agreements, (NAFTA, among them) that a product labeled Tennessee whiskey be a straight Bourbon whiskey produced in the state of Tennessee.

 Conversely, some European products have adopted a more American system: a prime example is Newcastle Brown Ale, which received an EU protected geographical status in 2000.
 When the brewery moved from Tyneside to Tadcaster in North Yorkshire (about 150 km away) in 2007 for economic reasons, the status had to be revoked.

+China has adopted geographical indication from European law, but did not keep the terroir approach, instead drawing on EU law’s analysis of the relevant public to apply trademark law principles.
+Under China Supreme Court rules, disputes over disputed geographical indication marks must be resolved based on whether the public may be misled into thinking products originate from a particular region.Academic commentators argue that China’s approach of using two types of law for the same matter creates conflicts.